oracle-livelabs/oci/digital-twin/explore-ad/explore-ad.md

 ![run button](./images/run_button.png)

-When the cell is running a [*] will appear in the top left corner of the cell.
+When the cell is running, a [*] will appear in the top left corner of the cell.
 When it is finished, a number will appear in [ ], for example [1].

 ![code run](./images/code_run1.png)